willynilly/cff-author-updater/README.md

-# Update CFF Authors from Pull Request Contributions
+# CFF Author Updater

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-This GitHub Action adds contributors to the `authors:` section of your `CITATION.cff` file by analyzing pull requests.
-It gathers information from commit authors, co-authors, PR reviewers, commenters, and linked issues to build a richer set of contributors.
-It also enriches contributor metadata using GitHub and ORCID.
+This GitHub Action adds contributors to the `authors:` section of your `CITATION.cff` file by analyzing pull requests and adding new contributors as authors.
+Contributors include: commit authors, commit co-authors, pull request reviewers, commenters on issues liked to the pull request, and comments on the pull request itself.
+You can customize which kinds of contributors can become authors.
+The action also enriches contributor metadata using GitHub and ORCID.

 🛑 **Note:** This action does not modify your repository directly.
 It posts a comment on the pull request suggesting updates to your `CITATION.cff` file, and includes a detailed list of each new author's contributions (with links) that qualified them for authorship.